-- Press MR/MW button to change between A, B, C and flashing A, B, C. When A, B, C are flashing, then all groups will be scanned starting in selected group.
+- Press MR/MW button to change between A, B, C (A,B,C will start flashing).
+When A, B, C are flashing, all groups will be scanned starting with the selected group.
 When A, B and C are not flashing, then only the selected group will scan. - Press Scan button to start group scan.The MS-SC sub menu display appears on the LCD. - 3.
-To stop Group memory Scan, press SCAN/RM button or PTT.
+To stop Group memory Scan, press SC/RM button or PTT.